fmbot-discord/docs/docs/commands/tracks.md

 ### .love (`.l`)

-Adds the track you're currently listening to or searching for to your last.fm loved tracks.
+Adds current track or the one you're searching for to your Last.fm loved tracks.

 !!! note "Examples"
     `.l`